micro-os-plus/micro-test-plus-xpack/README.md

 In addition to literals used to define constants, there are also definitions which can be used to cast expressions.

-For the operator fo match, it is necessary for at least one of the operands to be of the specific type, usually the constant using a literal, but if both are expression, at least one of them must be casted.
+For the operator to match, it is necessary for at least one of the operands to be of the specific type, usually the constant using a literal, but if both are expression, at least one of them must be casted.